-Described as 10 Things I Hate About You meets Glee (or Waterloo Road if you're in the UK), one reviewer called this series "Funny, intense and endearing."
+Described as 10 Things I Hate About You meets Glee meets 13 Reasons Why, one reviewer called this series "Funny, intense and endearing."
 Another said "Drama you can't look away from.
 I was hooked from the first page."

-I have to take a moment to thank three phenomenally talented ladies for their help in getting this one out there:
+I have to take a moment to thank these phenomenally talented ladies for their help in getting this one out there:

 Hannah Sullivan, my editor, for her patience and skill,

 Icy Sedwick, my cover designer, for her Artistry, and

 Alice Bell and Paula Grundy, for their eagle eyes in developing and polishing.

 Thank you for your awesome efforts on my behalf (click on their names to read their stories).

 Here are some of the wonderful things people have said:

 “The story flowed very well, and the interaction of the group is funny, intense, and endearing.
 Wish I had such a group of friends.” – MM

 “Cool!
 Fun story with a fine story arc!
 I like the way the characters show their human frailty with jealousy and feelings of inadequacy.” – HS